 Brexit Beer was unlike any other campaign we had been involved in.

 Brexit Beer was unlike any other campaign we had been involved in as the target market was so wide.
 Everyone aged 18 and above, male and female, from many different walks of life and communities could potentially be our target market.
 That was going to be a huge undertaking so we decided to approach it from an entirely different angle.
 We wanted a campaign that would bring people together rather than divide them and there’s no better or more friendly way to do this than to “discuss it over a beer”.

 The “Let’s discuss it over a beer!” campaign allowed us to use a wide spectrum of characters of all age ranges so everyone had someone to identify with, no matter how they were feeling about the referendum.
 We created a gallery of friendly, calming and inviting images to be used all social media platforms, after all, social media had been heavily involved all the way through the referendum and was the platform where people were expressing so many different opinions and ideas.

 The next stage in the process is to introduce a range of merchandise for people to show their support for the brand and to let friends and family know that all we need to do, no matter what the issues, arguments or differences of opinion, we can put the world to rights over a beer.

 Call us today on 01325 311177 or click here to send us a brief via our online form.

-Suite G38 Incubation Centre Durham Way South, Newton Aycliffe, Durham DL5 6XP United Kingdom (UK)
+Suite G38 Incubation Centre Durham Way South, Newton Aycliffe, County Durham DL5 6XP United Kingdom (UK)